 - Hold for 10–15 seconds.

-- Repeat on the other side, aiming for 2 or 3 sets on each side.
+- Repeat on the other side, aiming for 2–3 sets on each side.

 Tip for stretching for back pain relief

-Be mindful of your limits.
-Please don't push your body to do something it's not ready to do.
+- Be mindful of your limits.
+Don't push your body to do something it's not ready to do.

-As you become more supple, increase the time you hold each stretch.
+- As you become more flexible, increase the time you hold each stretch.

 Benefits of stretching for back pain relief

-These back pain stretches can all be done at home.
-They are free to do, which is great if you are worried about spending money on massages or gym memberships.
+The provided back pain stretches can all be done at home.
+They are rather easy to do and don’t require additional massages or gym memberships.
 Keeping the stretches simple means they are accessible to everyone no matter where they are.

 - The Good Body.
 Back Pain Statistics.